 Foreign Body Removal

 Foreign body removal is performed when a foreign object, or objects, are removed from the human body.
-The most common removals performed are to retrieve objects from the ear, however they can also be from other areas of the body such as the nose or eye.
-Children account for eighty percent (80%) of foreign body removal cases, but it’s not uncommon for adults to need foreign body removal treatment, as well.
+The most common removals performed are to retrieve objects from the ear, but they can also be from other areas of the body such as the nose or eye.
+Children account for eighty percent (80%) of foreign body removal cases; however, it’s not uncommon for adults to need foreign body removal treatment, as well.

 What are the most common foreign objects found & where?